 What is a Forester?

-A professional who practises forestry, the science of managing forests, is called a forester.
-Foresters are involved in a large range of activities covering ecological restoration, timber harvesting and day-to-day management of protected areas.
-They look after regular activities in the forests including conservation, outdoor recreation, extraction of raw materials, aesthetics and hunting.
-With gradual rise in global pollution over the years, ensuring carbon sequestration, air quality and maintaining a proper biodiversity have all come under the jurisdiction of foresters.
+A forester is a professional who is involved in the science of managing forests.
+Foresters are involved in a large range of activities covering ecological restoration, timber harvesting, and day-to-day management of protected areas.
+They look after regular activities in the forests, including conservation, outdoor recreation, extraction of raw materials, aesthetics and hunting.
+With the gradual rise in global pollution over the years ensuring carbon sequestration, air quality and maintaining a proper biodiversity have all come under the jurisdiction of foresters.

 What does a Forester do?

 A forester's job profile covers everything from the creation of original Timber Harvest Plans (THPs) to the protection of natural resources and enforcement of forestry laws.

 Foresters can also specialize in certain specific areas that harness their expertise.
 Timber foresting and conservation foresting are a couple of the most common areas of specialization for foresters.
 Timber foresters work for the timber companies.
 This means that they look after the farms and forests privately owned by the timber companies.
 Their job responsibility includes taking final call on harvesting trees, monitoring ecological impact of harvesting timber, determining whether to approve a Timber Harvest Plan (THP), keeping track of yields and marking trees for harvest.